-The wastewater system types that are proposed for the subdivision are suitable for the intended use and are widely available.
+The wastewater system type that is proposed for the site is suitable for the intended use and is widely available.
 Maintenance contracts and other mitigation factors recommended in the report are also widely available and will help to minimise any adverse environmental effect of wastewater discharge to land.
 The details provided on the typical quality of wastewater produced by these systems were also realistic.

-Reserve land application areas are expected to be available under Rules 36.1.13A and 36.1.14A and were discussed in the applicant's report.
+A Reserve land application areas is not required to be available under the SWADI Rule 36.1.5 however one of 600 square metres is identified the applicant's consultant engineers report.
 The purpose of the reserve area is two-fold.
-First, to allow for the dripper irrigation lines to be re-laid in uncontaminated soil should the soils in the primary land application area become clogged.
+First, to allow for the dripper irrigation lines to be re-laid in fresh soil should the soils in the primary land application area become clogged.
 The main circumstance under which this would happen is the development of anaerobic conditions in the soil, leading to the excessive growth of slimes.
 Industry experience suggests that the occurrence of this is both rare, and usually able to be remedied.
 Clogging, if it occurs, is usually concentrated around the dripper lines themselves; their removal followed by rotary hoeing of the soils leaves the primary land application area ready for the installation of new dripper lines.
-Therefore, following the failure of the wastewater system, it is unlikely that the reserve land application area would need to be used.
-Notwithstanding this, it should be stressed that the reserve area should always be made available and the land should not be used for permanent structures that would prevent its future use, as the possible future need for a reserve can not be ruled out.
+Therefore, following the failure of a wastewater system, it is unlikely that the reserve land application area would need to be used.
+Notwithstanding this, it is prudent that a reserve area should be available and the land should not be used for permanent structures that would prevent its future use, as the possible future need for a reserve can not be ruled out.

 The second reason for the provision of a reserve area is to allow for the expansion of the primary land application area.
-This might be necessary for a variety of reasons including an extension to the dwelling and subsequent increase in the volume of wastewater to be discharged.
+This might be necessary for a variety of reasons including future possible extensions to the dwelling and subsequent increase in the volume of wastewater to be discharged.
 Another possible reason is that the hydraulic capacity of the soil was overestimated at the time of system design, and it is discovered that a lower rate of wastewater discharge needs to be applied.

-The provision for a 100% reserve area has been provided for the four proposed lots.
+The provision for a 50% reserve area has been provided for the proposed development.